-1. Introduction
+1. INTRODUCTION

 There are numerous reports every year of people who have been killed or injured while seeking protection from lightning under isolated trees.
 Fatality is usually caused by either a side flash from the tree trunk or one of the branches or by step voltages in the vicinity of the trunk.
 Sometimes, persons when surprised by lightning during outdoor activities are recommended to move to tall trees to be protected against direct lightning strikes.
-The protection zone (e.g. [1]) of such a tall tree is comparable to that of Franklin rod with the same height.
-A minimum protection distance of some meters (about 3 m) should be kept from the trunk or the branches to avoid the flash-over and both feet should be kept closely together to minimize step voltages (e.g. [2]).
+The protection zone [1] of such a tall tree is comparable to that of Franklin rod with the same height.
+A minimum protection distance of some meters (about 3 m) should be kept from the trunk or the branches to avoid the flash-over and both feet should be kept closely together to minimize step voltages [2].

-Following we present some examples showing an additional threat by trees, which virtually exploded during a direct lightning strike.
+Following, we present two examples showing an additional threat by trees, which virtually exploded during direct lightning strikes.
 In such a case, big fragments of the tree are blasted away over distances of several tens of meters.
 The extent of damages is so severe, that persons standing nearby will be seriously injured or even killed.

-Norinder [3] reports about a fir, which virtually exploded during a lightning strike on July 1940 nearby Upsala, Sweden.
-The trunk of the fir had a diameter of about 45 cm at the base.
+Norinder reports about a fir, which virtually exploded during a lightning strike on July 1940 nearby Upsala, Sweden [3].
+The trunk had a diameter of about 45 cm at the base.
 Obviously the trunk splintered, when a lightning current of high amplitude entered the trunk.
-Besides smaller pieces also big fragments in the meter range were blasted away up to about 30 meters.
+Besides smaller pieces also big fragments in the meter range were blasted away up to about 30 m.
 Norinder classified this event as "cold lightning strike", because no scorch marks could be detected.

-Tayler [4] gives a review about the phenomenon of virtually destroyed trees by lightning.
-Almost exclusively old and therefore large conifers exploded.
+Tayler gives a comprehensive review about lightning effects on trees [4].
+The phenomenon of virtually destroyed trees by lightning is almost exclusively restricted to old and therefore large conifers.
 Commonly the trunks of old conifers have internal defects as voids or ruptures, where the breakdown strength is comparable to that of air outside the trunk.
-If a flashover occurs to such internal defects, this may explain the demolition of the tree.
+If a flashover occurs to such internal defects, this may explain the explosion and the demolition of the tree.